expo/expo-2d-context/README.md

 ### Browser

-To build a javascript bundle that can be used in a browser environment, run `gulp` in the module's root directory.
+To build a JavaScript bundle that can be used in a browser environment, run `gulp` in the module's root directory.
 This should generate a `dist/bundle.js` file that exposes all of the relevant classes and can be included in a webpage.
 Attach it to a WebGL context with at least 2 bits of stencil buffer:

 ```html